 Mental impression – I have to be careful not to upset mother and help her manage her emotions.
 The parent-child role is becoming inverted and the infant is learning to disassociate (or not feel) emotion.
 Also, the infant might feel the poor boundaries of the mother and consequently, can begin to develop an aversion to the needs of others.

 Mental impression - My needs and emotions will be ignored or punished.
 I can’t count on others.
+The world is not a safe place.
 I am alone.

 When infancy goes well ...

 The infants self definition is of I (the self) and the infant begins to gain an innate sense of itself as separate.
 This would be referred to as the "true self."
 A coherent, separate identity forms and the idea can grow that "it is me for which that I have come."***